 At the time, 60Hz monitors were becoming the standard, creating an issue where a GPU could send images at a faster rate than the monitor could display.
 This resulted in a scenario where a monitor would try to display two images at the same time, which caused an effect known as screen tearing.

-This was a “blink, and you’ll miss it” kind of issue, but it was still enough to be disruptive and ruin many gamers’ enjoyment.
+This was a “blink, and you’ll miss it” kind of problem, but it was still adequate to be disruptive and spoil many gamers’ enjoyment.

 What happened is that part of the screen would display one frame while another showed the next frame.
-The lack of synchronization between the monitor and the GPU made the image appear as though it was cut in half.
+The bad synchronization between the monitor and the GPU made the image appear as though it was cut in half.

-One of the best solutions for the issue of screen tearing is AMD’s FreeSync.
+One of the prominent solutions for the issue of screen tearing is AMD’s FreeSync.

 What Is FreeSync?